mjharriso/MIDAS/README.md

 =====

 Python for Oceanographic and Atmospheric Data Analysis .
-Modular Isosurface Data Analysis Software is designed to operate using the MOM6 API (Hallberg, Adcroft, Griffies, in preparation).
-The Pythonic MIDAS interface rests at the level of the Python and interfaces with C/Fortran95 APIs to MOM6 using the FMS infrastructure.
+Modular Isosurface Data Analysis Software is designed to operate using the proposed MOM6 API (Hallberg, Adcroft, Griffies, in preparation).
+The MIDAS interface will interface via a Pywrapper with C/Fortran95 APIs to MOM6 using the FMS infrastructure.
 The hierarchy of (class or subclass) objects is described here:

 <- API (Pythonic User Interface)->